Naval Air Station Whidbey Island: 1990s

 In late 1993, with the pending closures of NAS Moffett Field and NAS Barbers Point, additional P-3C Orion maritime patrol aircraft came aboard NAS Whidbey Island, along with the associated staffs of Commander, Patrol Wings, U.S. Pacific Fleet (COMPATWINGSPAC) and Commander, Patrol Wing TEN (COMPATWING 10).
 With the closure of Naval Air Station Agana, Guam, Fleet Air Reconnaissance Squadron ONE (VQ-1) also arrived at NAS Whidbey Island in 1994 with its Lockheed EP-3E Aries II aircraft.
 VQ-1 was placed under the clemency of COMPATWING 10 and the wing was redesignated Commander, Patrol and Reconnaissance Wing TEN (COMPATRECONWING 10).
 With the disestablishment of Reserve Patrol Wing, VP-69 was also placed under COMPATRECONWING 10.

-In 1997, the last Pacific-based A-6E Intruder squadron, VA-196 "Milestones", was disestablished after a lengthy deployment for WESTPAC 1996.
-Command Master Chief Shawn Minerstone blew the final bosun's pipe and all plankowners from this squadron were reassigned to their new duty stations.
+In 1997, the last Pacific-based A-6E Intruder squadron, VA-196 was disestablished after a lengthy deployment for WESTPAC 1996.

 2000s

-In January 2009, VAQ-129 accepted its first Boeing EA-18G Growler electronic warfare aircraft.
-Based on the F/A-18F Super Hornet fighter, the Growler has replaced the Navy's EA-6Bs.
+In January 2009, VAQ-129 accepted its first Boeing EA-18G Growler electronic warfare aircraft which replaced the Navy's EA-6Bs.

 2010s

-Patrol Squadron 4 (VP-4) “Skinny Dragons” became the first squadron at NAS Whidbey Island to convert to the P-8 Poseidon maritime patrol aircraft in October 2016.
+Patrol Squadron 4 (VP-4) became the first squadron at NAS Whidbey Island to convert to the P-8 Poseidon maritime patrol aircraft in October 2016.
 On October 31, 2016 the new P-8A training center at NAS Whidbey Island opened.

 Present day

 In all, there are 20 active duty U.S. Navy squadrons and three U.S Navy Reserve squadrons based at NAS Whidbey Island.
-The air station also maintains a search and rescue unit that flies two Sikorsky MH-60S Nighthawk helicopters.
-With the addition of the MH-60S, Navy search and rescue provides 24-hour day and night maritime, inland and mountainous rescue support for Department of Defense personnel and the greater Pacific Northwest community.
+The air station also maintains a search and rescue unit that flies two Sikorsky MH-60S Nighthawk helicopters, providing 24-hour day and night maritime, inland and mountainous rescue support for Department of Defense personnel and the greater Pacific Northwest community.
 The SAR Unit provides 15-minute alert coverage Monday through Thursday from 0800–0200 or last plane on deck, Friday 0800-2200 or last plane on deck and 30-minute alert coverage at all other times of the year.
 Additionally, SAR has organic SAR Medical Technicians on all missions it performs.
 NASWI SAR primarily serves military aircrews, but missions to help civilians in distress are often approved and executed.

 Over 50 tenant commands are at NAS Whidbey Island to provide training, medical and dental, and other support services, including a United States Air Force (USAF) squadron (390th ECS) which is an administrative unit supporting USAF officers assigned to some U.S. Navy EA-18G Growler squadrons.
 The base also continues its longstanding role as a center of activity for Naval Air Reserve operations and training in the region.

 Tenant squadrons

+Demographics

+Whidbey Island Station is also a census-designated place (CDP).
+The population was 1,541 at the 2010 census.
+According to the United States Census Bureau, the CDP has a total area of 17.2 sqkm, of which 0.05 sqkm, or 0.30%, are water.

+The installation is served by the Oak Harbor School District.